 1. Set a new financial goal

 Give yourself a specific goal to work towards.
-Your target could be anything from wanting to save more to working towards reducing any debts you may have.
+Your target could be anything from wanting to save more to reducing any debts you may have.
 It can be as big or as small as you like, just make sure it’s realistic.

 2. Take a step back